ClassicPress/site-www/wp-content/plugins/mobile-menu/readme.txt

 </ul>

 > Note: some of the features are Premium.
 To have access to those features you will need WP Mobile Menu Premium.
-You can [get WP Mobile Menu Premium here](https://www.wpmobilemenu.com)!
+You can [get WP Mobile Menu Premium here](https://www.wpmobilemenu.com/pricing/?utm_source=wprepo-readme&utm_medium=user%20website&utm_campaign=readme_link)!

 = Related Plugins =
-* [Mobile Booster](https://wordpress.org/plugins/mobile-booster/): Several features that will help you to optimize the speed and user experience in your website when using mobile devices.
+* [Menu Image](https://wordpress.org/plugins/menu-image/): Easily add an image or icon in a menu item.
+Creating a better website menu.

 ###I need help or I have a doubt, check our Support
 * Great Support, our free support is above the average.
 Only the Premium support is better and faster.